System Design Space

 Key Idea: LLM Loop

-The authors introduce the LLM Loop as a working cycle where model quality depends not on one clever prompt, but on how the system retrieves context, assembles the request, and processes the result:
+The authors introduce the LLM Loop as the working cycle of a large language model.
+The key shift: answer quality rests not on one clever prompt, but on how the system finds context, assembles the request, and processes the result.
+Break any of these steps and good wording no longer saves you:

 1